 In parallel with the complementarity of Coleridge's inner voice and the sound of the wind, the Ode brings into play reciprocity between Coleridge's inner light and the natural lights beyond.
-Due to the "darkness" of his grief at the poem's outset (1.
+Due to the "darkness" of his grief at the poem's outset (l.
 21), he fails to respond emotionally to the "winter-bright" new moon that is "overspread with phantom light" (ll.
 9-11).
 Nor does his "blank eye" (l.
-30), in his present "wan and heartless mood" (1.
-25), allow him to respond duly to the western twilight, which is unnaturally green (ll.
+30) in his "wan and heartless mood" (l.
+25) allow him to respond duly to the western twilight, which is unnaturally green (ll.
 28-29 and 42-44), or to the sparkling of the stars above him (ll.
 32-34).
 Although aware that he is actually still capable of perceiving the beauty of nature, and is still capable of acknowledging and cherishing natural sources of light as being "all so excellently fair" (ll.
-31-38), he complains that he fails to respond to them feelingly: "I see, not feel, how beautiful they are" (1.
+31-38), he complains that he fails to respond to them feelingly: "I see, not feel, how beautiful they are" (l.
 38, emphasis added).
 Such failure definitely marks a cataclysmic loss for someone who gives spiritual perception priority over sensory perception, for someone, like Coleridge, who believes in the supremacy of "inner senses" over physical senses 5.

 This leads Coleridge, in a clear surge in the tone of the dramatic monologue, to elaborate further on his inability to feel Nature.
-He explains that his "genial spirits" (l.
-39) (meaning his innate emotional and mental powers, which used to keep him attached to Nature 6) now fail him, and are therefore ineffective in lifting "the smothering weight" that burdens his heart (ll.
+He explains that his "genial spirits" (1.
+39) (meaning his innate emotional and mental powers that used to keep him attached to Nature 6) now fail him, and are therefore ineffective in lifting "the smothering weight" that burdens his heart (Il.
 39-41).
 The result of this spiritual failure is the hopeless futility of his natural contemplation.
-All the variety of "outward forms" in Nature, and all the beautiful manifestations of sound and light in it, no more have the power to help him in his distress, however hard and long should he contemplate them now (ll.
+All the variety of "outward forms" in Nature, and all the beautiful manifestations of sound and light in it, no more have the power to help him in his distress, however hard and long should he contemplate them now (Il.
 42-46).

-Wisely enough, Coleridge realises that the reason behind the lack of spiritual communication between him and Nature is no problem with Nature - which he admits not to have lost its spiritual power 7.
+Wisely enough, Coleridge realises that the reason behind the lack of spiritual communication between him and Nature is no problem with Nature (which he admits not to have lost its spiritual power) 7.
 Rather, unable to "proceed from the SELF" (as he describes it in the Biographia Literaria, chap.
-XII: 186) due to his mental and emotional exhaustion, he feels that he stands outside the affinity which exists between natural elements, unable to participate spiritually in the "one Life."
+XII, p.
+186) due to his mental and emotional exhaustion, he feels that he stands outside the affinity which exists between natural elements, unable to participate spiritually in the "one Life."
 The clinically depressed Coleridge is obviously full of feelings of dejection and rejection.
 He is also full of the feelings of failure, loss and hopelessness.
 It is his hopeless loss of inward liveliness, he believes, that lies behind his failure to respond to Nature.
-He contends that he has irretrievably lost that inner power in him that should make him rightly responsive to life.
-And the result, typically, is a terrible sense of inactivity and a regretful lack of interest in outer stimulation - as he "may not hope from outward forms to win / The life and passion whose fountains are within" (ll.
+He contends that he has irretrievably lost that inner power in him that should make him rightly responsive to life; and the result, typically, is a terrible sense of inactivity and a regretful lack of interest in outer stimulation, as he "may not hope from outward forms to win / The life and passion whose fountains are within" (II.
 45-46).
-Thus is he locked up into the state of depression, and is emotionally aroused with nothing but negative thoughts and emotions.